mertel-rh/operator-automation-template/README.md

 7) Push code changes to GitLab and configure your ArgoCD Application to use the newly created and configured content

-# EOCP Operator GitOps Deployment Capability
+# Operator GitOps Deployment Capability

 ## Description